qweOkk/AmphionVALLEv2/egs/tts/valle_gpt_simple/README.md

 Initialize metadata_cache and transcripts_cache and filter duration between 3s and 15s:

+You can try 3s to 10s for less memory.

 ```py
     def __init__(self, args):
         # set dataframe clumn name